Skip to content

 • Security: Managing and mitigating security threats in the UC environment are just as important to an enterprise as managing traditional IP and data network-based threats.
 Security, such as network access control, must be integrated into the user access network, regardless of the location of the customer.

-• Conferencing: Today’s conferencing capabilities include audio, video, and web.
+• Conferencing: Today’s conferencing capabilities include audio-video (AV), and web.
 UC conferencing also includes meeting room technologies and integrated desktops solutions with application-sharing capabilities.

 • Collaboration: Applications in a UC environment contain tightly integrated communications functionality.
 Key areas include consolidated administration, reporting, knowledge-sharing, emerging social media, and other communications-enabled applications.